The Best DJ Mixers On The Market in 2024

 Table of Contents

 Top Rated DJ Mixers

-Whether you like it or not, the Pioneer DJM-2000Nexus is one of the classic choices when it comes to mixers.
+Whether you like it or not, the Pioneer DJM900NXS2 is is one of the industry standard DJ mixers.
 It’s a real etalon for other manufacturers and brands, as it offers the widest spectrum of possibilities for the music producer.
 With its inbuilt 8-channel USB sound card, this device is meant to recreate a crisp and clean sound, which is perfect for DJ use.

 The unit has four channels, thus allowing the mixing of up to 4 different tracks in real time.
 In addition to that, a 3-band EQ will improve the quality of your sound, and make the mix sound smoother and more harmonious.
 The unit comes with the classic USB connector, which will help you connect it to a laptop or turntable easily.
 For DJ software users, this unit is equipped with Traktor and Serato support, so you need not install any additional software on your computer.

 The Pioneer DJM900NXS2 Nexus also has midi functionality, and multiple in and out ports to support different digital and analog devices.
 Besides that, you have some standard pioneer filters to work with, that can help you bring the live sound to another level.
 Besides all of that, the feature that is the most spectacular about this unit is the touchscreen control, which allows the DJ to create the Beat Slice effect – enabling them to cut and remix a certain track on the go.

 Is this device right for you?
 This is indeed one of the priciest options out there on the market.
 Some people might argue that you could obtain the same quality by upgrading a cheaper model with a sound card and an effects unit, but this would certainly complicate the functions way more.
 It probably won’t make much of a difference to the final price as well, if you have to buy decent quality parts.